top of page

 Step 3: Finding an Ideal Location

-Reishi is a slow-growing mushroom producing one crop per year.
-It grows best when it is warm, out of direct sunlight and located somewhere where it will remain undisturbed.
-Your Reishi will grow inside the fruiting bag which is fitted with a special microfilter patch, allowing some gas exchange but inhibiting moisture loss and interference from competing organisms.
+Your reishi will grow inside the fruiting bag which is fitted with a special microfilter patch, allowing some gas exchange but inhibiting moisture loss and interference from competing organisms.

 • Find a spot in your house with indirect sunlight where your reishi can remain undisturbed for a long period of time.
 A temperature reading between 16°C-27°C is ideal.